 Dis/Connect: Why it's so hard to make friends in Sweden as an expat

-Emma, is originally from Russia and now lives in Sweden.
-She moved within Sweden, from Gothenburg to Malmö, and we recently spoke to Emma about her experiences as an expat.
+Olga, is originally from Russia and now lives in Sweden.
+She moved within Sweden, from Gothenburg to Malmö, and we recently spoke to Olga about her experiences as an expat.
 Making friends with real, lasting connections has been a challenge for her so we chatted with Olga to find out more.

 Panion: Tell us a little about yourself